+Principles of good commissioning

-The following are the main principles of good commissioning.
-Take time to discuss applying them in delivery so that everyone is clear about what will be done, when, by whom and why.
+Take time to discuss delivery of the process as a partnership so that everyone is clear about what will be done, when, by whom and why.

-- All decisions should be centred on people and on improving their outcomes. - Each activity across the cycle is equally important and informs the next. - Commissioning drives any 'procurement' of services (not the other way around). - Dialogue with people, practitioners, and providers should be maintained throughout the process. - Learning from any purchased services should inform the strategy.
+- All decisions should be centred on people and on improving their outcomes - Each activity across the cycle is equally important and informs the next - Commissioning drives any 'procurement' of services (not the other way around) - Dialogue with people, practitioners, and providers should be maintained throughout the process - Learning from any purchased services should inform the strategy

-Good governance
+Good Governance

 Good governance is key to ensuring robust accountability, resourcing, delegation and direction in commissioning.
-In preparing to develop a commissioning strategy, governance arrangements can be outlined in, for example, Terms of Reference or a Memorandum of Understanding.
+In preparing to develop a commissioning strategy, governance arrangements can be outlined in, for example, a Terms of Reference or Memorandum of Understanding.